-This segment represents the key support functions, comprising holdings and treasury, headquarters, central functions like IT, HR, real estate, self-insurance activities, as well as the Group environmental clean-up and remediation activities performed by the subsidiary Syndial S.p.A. ("Syndial") as well as Eni New Energy SpA which engages in developing the business of renewable energy.
+This segment represents the key support functions, comprising holdings and treasury, headquarters, central functions like IT, HR, real estate, self-insurance activities, as well as the Group environmental clean-up and remediation activities performed by the subsidiary Syndial S.p.A. ("Syndial") as well as the Energy Solutions business which engages in developing the business of renewable energy through the subsidiary Eni New Energy.